igor-sb/microtubules/readme.md

 _(dedicated to late prof. Chris Henley at Cornell who supervised this project)_

-Microtubules are structural polymers inside living cells that these cells use to move around.
-Microtubules can be thought of as rigid rods continuously growing at the front end and slowly shrinking at the rear end, resulting in a net motion.
-I developed a C++ simulation used to investigate whether there exists a set of conditions of where randomly growing microtubules (rods) might self-organize to form a stable ordered state.
+Microtubules are structural polymers inside living cells that cells use to move around.
+Microtubules can be thought of as rigid rods continuously growing at the front end and slowly shrinking at the rear end, resulting in a net displacement towards the inner side of cell membrane and pushing it outwards.
+I wrote a C++ 2D simulation used to investigate whether there exists a set of conditions where randomly growing microtubules (rods) might self-organize to form a stable ordered state.
+Some results are shown below.

 ![Example ordered state](https://github.com/igor25/microtubules/blob/master/results/example_results_ordered_state_stable.gif)
 ![Example ordered to disordered ](https://github.com/igor25/microtubules/blob/master/results/example_results_order_to_disorder.gif)